writepython/djangosaml2/README.rst

 the authentication process may fail because djangosaml2 will not know which Django user it should pick.

-If your main attribute is something inherently case-inensitive (such as an email address), you may set::
+If your main attribute is something inherently case-insensitive (such as an email address), you may set::

   SAML_DJANGO_USER_MAIN_ATTRIBUTE_LOOKUP = '__iexact'